Measurement of the $CP$ asymmetry in $D^0\to\pi^+\pi^-\pi^0$ decays at Belle II: Fit model and asymmetry determination

 \subsection{\DzTopipipiz signal sample}

-For the signal sample, we use the two-dimensional distributions of \(M\) and \dm to discriminate four components: correctly tagged \DzTopipipiz decays; correctly reconstructed \DzTopipipiz decays paired with an unrelated tag pion; \DzToKpipiz decays with the kaon misidentified as a pion; and candidates made from random combinations of final-state particles (referred to as combinatorial background).
-The \ac{PDF} of each component is taken to factorize into the product of two one-dimensional \acp{PDF}:
+For the signal sample, we use the two-dimensional distributions of \(M\) and \dm to discriminate four components: correctly tagged \DzTopipipiz decays; correctly reconstructed \DzTopipipiz decays paired with an unrelated tag pion; \DzToKpipiz decays with the kaon misidentified as a pion, and candidates made from random combinations of final-state particles (referred to as combinatorial background).
+The probability density function (PDF) of each component is taken to factorize into the product of two one-dimensional PDFs:

 where \(j\) runs over the four components.
 This assumption neglects small correlations between \(M\) and \dm for some backgrounds, and we assign a systematic uncertainty (see \autoref{sec:syst}) to account for this.